NoroffFEU/development-platforms/web-hosting-case-study.md

 ### Support

-Most of the times you can never create a website 100% error-free, there will always bee some errors down the road which you will have to figure out how to fix.
+No website is one hundred per cent error-free; there will always be issues or errors down the road which you will have to figure out how to fix.
 In those cases, a technical support team is something you will need.
-The biggest and best web hosting providers provide 24/7 customer support in many different ways, these can be such as:
+The biggest and best web hosting providers provide 24/7 customer support in many different ways, such as:

 - Knowledge bases